junshuong/ubit-gesture-mapper/README.md

 flask run
 ```

 If your local machine has Bluetooth connectivity, you can connect to the app over `localhost` and do not need to use HTTPS/Ngrok.
 For example, if the client and sever are running on a laptop that has a Bluetooth adapter, you can connect the micro:bit to the app using the URL `http://localhost:3000`.
-If this is not possible, you must setup HTTPS or use Ngrok as descibed below.
+If this is not possible, you must setup HTTPS or use Ngrok as described below.

 ### Ngrok

-If you need to connect to a micro:bit to any device other than localhsot, both the server and client need to be running behind Ngrok.
+If you need to connect to a micro:bit to any device other than localhost, both the server and client need to be running behind Ngrok.
 Also the Ngrok URL for the server needs to be set in the configuration file found in `client/src/config.json`

 Install Ngrok: